slcs-jsc/mptrac/docs/manual/high-level-interface.md

 ## Notes

-- Error handling is essential when reading input data or allocating memory.
+- Proper error handling is essential when reading input data or allocating memory.

-- The example workflow shown here properly handles GPU offloading and data transfers between CPU and GPU memory.
+- The example workflow shown here handles GPU offloading and data transfers between CPU and GPU memory.
 In other application, ensure proper synchronization between host and device memory when using GPUs.

 ## References